-This bit is used to put the chip in full power-down.
-See Power Management Section for details of which blocks are powered down.
+This bit is used to put the chip in full power down.
+See the section on power management for details of which blocks are actually powered down.

-Table XXIII.
+Table XXII.
 Power-Down Settings

 Select Result

 0 Power-Down

-1 Normal Operation
+1 Normal operation